Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 These start & end values determine how long you have to make your input.
 And the values are the frame number of the current move that is currently being performed.
 If a move has input detection start-value as 10 and end-value as 27, that means you have `27 - 10 = 17` frames to do your input.
 If the detection end value is `32767`, it means you have the entire duration of the current move to do an input.

 ### Cancel - Cancel Frame
 At what frame of the current move, it should cancel to the next move.
 If this and the Detection Window values are 0, that means the cancel frame is the end of the animation.
+For attack moves, it's pretty rare for the last frame of the animation to be the point where it cancels back to the idle stance.
+E.g, EWGF is 50 frames long but it cancels back to idle at frame 36.

 ### Cancel - Move ID
 The move it should cancel into.